- General Information

 Where deadlines are marked '*' below, see the Postgraduate Calendar on the Philosophy website for the exact dates

-To encourage a prompt start on essay work, your first essay has to be submitted by the end of Michaelmas Term*.
-You should consult with your Advisor very early in Michaelmas Term (and by the end of week 1 at the latest) to arrange a topic and a supervisor for this first essay.
-In case of any doubt, please consult the MPhil Course Director.
-You will receive a mark for your first essay, and any feedback and guidance, which may seem appropriate at that stage, before Christmas.
+The first essay is submitted by the end of Michaelmas Term *.
+Students consult with their Advisors at the start of Michaelmas Term (and by the end of week 1 at the latest) to arrange a topic and a supervisor for this first essay.
+In case of any doubt, students should consult the MPhil Course Director.
+Students receive a mark for the first essay and any feedback and guidance which may seem appropriate at that stage, before Christmas.

-The other essay must be submitted in the last week of Lent Term*.
-Students are strongly advised to meet up with their Lent Term essay supervisor(s) before they depart for the Christmas break.
+The second essay is submitted in the last week of Lent Term*.
+Students are strongly advised to meet with their Lent Term essay supervisor(s) before they depart for the Christmas break.

-Before starting work on an essay, you should discuss the suitability of your topic with your essay supervisor (who may or may not be your Advisor).
-You must submit your essay title to the Postgraduate Secretary at the beginning of the sixth week of Michaelmas Term for the first essay, and in the first week of Lent Term* for the second essay, for formal approval by the Degree Committee.
+Before starting work on an essay, students should discuss the suitability of the topic with the essay supervisor (who may or may not be the Advisor).
+Students submit the first essay title to the Postgraduate Administrator at the beginning of the sixth week of Michaelmas Term*, and submit the second essay title in the first week of Lent Term*.
+These go to the Degree Committee for approval.
 Minor amendments to titles of second essays may be accepted until the beginning of the sixth week of term*.

-When choosing titles for your essays, keep in mind that their main function is to enable the Degree Committee to select the most suitable examiners.
-Titles should be direct and specific enough to serve this purpose (without, e.g. misleading witticisms!), but not so specific that they tie your hands if you want to make some late change of focus.
-(For example: 'Leibniz' is too vague; 'Leibniz on contingency' is fine; 'Two meanings of “analytic” in Leibniz and how the distinction between them helps us to defend his views on contingency' is probably too specific.)
-Once a title has been agreed, you can add a subtitle but the examiners will assess the essay for relevance in relation to the agreed title, not the subtitle.
+When choosing essay titles, students should keep in mind that the title's main function is to enable the Degree Committee to select suitable examiners.
+Titles should be direct and specific enough to serve this purpose (without, e.g. misleading witticisms), but not so specific that they make it difficult to make some change of focus.
+(For example: 'Leibniz' is too vague; 'Leibniz on contingency' is fine; 'Two meanings of "analytic" in Leibniz and how the distinction between them helps us to defend his views on contingency' is probably too specific.)
+Once a title has been agreed, students can add a subtitle, but the examiners will assess the essay for relevance in relation to the agreed title, not the subtitle.

-There is no formal limit on the amount of supervision a student may have on an MPhil essay, the decision on how much to provide resting with supervisors.
-However, a typical and reasonable supervising schedule would be as follows:
+There is no formal limit on the amount of supervision a student may have on an MPhil essay.
+The decision on how much to provide rests with supervisors.
+However, you may expect to receive a total of about 4 hours of supervision for each essay in total.
+A typical and reasonable supervising schedule would be as follows:

-- two further supervisions for each essay (comments on and discussion of a first draft, with advice for possible improvements; and further comments on a revised draft, for each)
+-Three further supervisions (comments on preliminary reading and an outline; comments on and discussion of a first draft, with advice for possible improvement; and further comments on a revised draft)

 The student would then submit the final version without further supervision.